dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 TERMINATED
 TERMINATED
 ```
-ThreadLocal - holder class that create variable accessible only by one thread - if you create such variable with `ThreadLocal<String> threadLocal = new ThreadLocal<>();` and try to access from different threads, each threads will have it's own copy and will never see/flush changes to other threads.
+ThreadLocal - holder class that create variable accessible only by one thread - if you create such variable with `ThreadLocal<String> threadLocal = new ThreadLocal<>();` and try to access from different threads, each threads will have its own copy and will never see/flush changes to other threads.

 ###### ExecutorService
 Don't confuse:
-* `shutdown` - shutdown the service, but doesn't terminate running threads, you wait until all threads finish execution and terminated.
+* `shutdown` - shutdown the service, but doesn't terminate running threads, it would wait until all threads finish execution and terminated.
+Doesn't block current thread, but wait for execution: so your main thread is not blocked and can continue to execute, yet if there is nothing to execute, main thread will not exit, but wait until all thread terminated.
 * `shutdownNow` - shutdown the service and terminate all running thread, by calling `interrupt`, all threads are interrupted and exit execution
 * `close` (added in java19) - since service also extends `AuoClosable`, if you wrap creation into `try-with-resources`, it would automatically call `close` which under-the-hood calls `shutdown` and wait for termination of all running threads.
 Previous 2 don't block current thread, but this one would block and wait until all threads are terminated.
 * `awaitTermination throws InterruptedException` - should be called after `shutdown`, block current thread  until one of 3 condition: